World's largest crypto exchange, known for its wide range of trading options, low fees, and strong security features.

 - One-stop shop for trading options, including everything from coin swaps to high-leverage trading.

 - Trustworthy: will not run away with user coins, has a reputation for caring about the welfare of their customers.

 - Not available for users in the U.S. (must use binance.us).

 - Somewhat cluttered by having a huge array of options and tradable items (not necessarily easy to find exactly what you are looking for).

 - Prone to sudden changes that may leave users no longer eligible to use the exchange (in spite of this, Binance will almost always let customers still access their wallets and withdrawal their coins after changes to meet regulatory compliance have been made).

 - Users are more often subject to phishing attempts than other exchanges.

 Wrapping it Up

 In summation, there’s pretty much nothing Binance can’t do as a cryptocurrency exchange.
-In 3 short years they have gone to being a tiny startup to the world’s biggest exchange, and they don’t appear to be slowing down any time soon.
+Launched in 2016, they have gone from being a tiny startup to the world’s biggest exchange, and they don’t appear to be slowing down any time soon.
 The breadth of services that Binance has to offer is simply unparalleled when it comes to any other single organization.
 They provide new customers with an extremely low barrier to entry, making it possible for just about anybody to create an account within a matter of minutes.
-Binance’s security features and customer service are top notch, as is the overall user experience they provide, and we really have a hard time coming up with anything bad to say about them.
+Binance’s security features and customer service are top-notch, as is the overall user experience they provide, and we really have a hard time coming up with anything bad to say about them.